Awesome-Image-Registration-Organization/awesome-image-registration/README.md

 *Last updated: 2022/06/18*

+*2022/06/18* - update all of recent papers (2017-2021) about image registration from ICCV according to [dblp](https://dblp.org/search?q=registra%20type%3AConference_and_Workshop_Papers%3A%20venue%3AICCV%3A) search engine.

 *2022/06/18* - update all of recent papers (2017-2021) about image registration from CVPR according to [dblp](https://dblp.org/search?q=registra%20type%3AConference_and_Workshop_Papers%3A%20venue%3ACVPR%3A) search engine.

 *2022/06/18* - update all of recent papers (2020-2022) about point cloud registration from [awesome-point-cloud-analysis-2022](https://github.com/NUAAXQ/awesome-point-cloud-analysis-2022).